ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

 General precedence rules
 ------------------------

- The precedence rules for configuration sources are listed below,starting with the highest precedence values:
+ The precedence rules for configuration sources are listed below, starting with the highest precedence values:

-* Direct specification
-* Ansible variables
 * Keywords
 * CLI settings
 * Environment variables
 * Values defined in ``ansible.cfg``
-* Option's default value, if present.
-None if there is no default.
+* Option's default value, if present. ``None`` if there is no default.

 .. _accessing_configuration_settings: